RishitaArora/ADQ-Assignment/README.md

 6. Checkout with two discounts on same item and one non-discount item of same WatchID should work with correct output
 7. Checkout containing IDs which are not mentioned in Watch table should ignore the irrelevant IDs while returning output.

+#### Future Work
+In the future, we can add more integration tests.
+We can also increase the scope from just watches to multiple items.

 #### License